mounishreddy27/sf-fls-manager/README.md

         2. Type **"SFDX: Authorize an Org"**.
         3. Select your login URL (Production/Sandbox).
         4. **Important:** When asked, enter an **Alias** (e.g., `MySandbox`).

+## 2. Salesforce User Permissions
+The user running the script must have **System Administrator** access or a profile/permission set with the following specific permissions:

+* **API Enabled:** Required to connect via REST API.
+* **View Setup and Configuration:**
+* **Manage Profiles and Permission Sets:** Required to provide/update permissions.
+    *Note: Standard Salesforce security rules apply.
+Without this administrative permission, the API will reject updates with an `INSUFFICIENT_ACCESS` error.*

 ## ⚙️ Installation & Setup